keycloak/keycloak-community/design/pushed-authorization-requests.md

 ### The PAR endpoint

-(1) : Authenticate the client in the same way as at the token endpoint
+(1) : Authenticate the client in the same way as at the authorization endpoint

-(2) : Accept The OAuth 2.0 authorisation request parameters
+(2) : Accept The OAuth 2.0 authorization request parameters

-(3) : Check if the configuration allow the client to make a PAR request

-(4) : Reject the request if the "request_uri" authorization request parameter is provided.
+(3) : Reject the request if the "request_uri" authorization request parameter is provided.

-(5) : Validate the pushed request as it would an authorization request sent to the authorization endpoint
+(4) : Validate the pushed request as it would an authorization request sent to the authorization endpoint

-(6) : Generate request_uri
+(5) : Generate request_uri

-(7) : save the Auth Request+request_uri+request_uri_lifespan
+(6) : save the Auth Request+request_uri+request_uri_lifespan

-(8) : return PAR Response
+(7) : return PAR Response

-Classes/methods added:
+Classes/methods to be added:

 ```java
 /**